 Note that currently your business is not required to have ISO 27001 to work with the UK public sector.
 However, many organisations choose to certify to ISO 27001 anyway, to benefit from its best practice standards and also reassure customers that those best practices have been followed.

-Experts in Office 365 and Cyber Essentials
+Experts in Microsoft 365 and Cyber Essentials

-If you’re using a Cloud computing SaaS solution – such as Microsoft Office 365 – then accreditation to the Cyber Essentials scheme basic certificate or ‘Plus’ certification can tangibly benefit your London-based business and your peace of mind.
+If you’re using a Cloud computing SaaS solution – such as Microsoft 365 – then accreditation to the Cyber Essentials scheme basic certificate or ‘Plus’ certification can tangibly benefit your London-based business and your peace of mind.
 That’s because any data breach, damage, theft, leak or loss can play havoc with your finances, customer confidence and hard-earned reputation.
 The fines for a data breach under GDPR, for example, can amount to €20 million or 4% of your global turnover.

 However, if you’re too busy running your business to worry about running your cybersecurity strategy, including Cyber Essentials and Cyber Essentials Plus accreditation, we can help.

 The highly experienced cybersecurity experts here at totality services have helped numerous clients across London to better protect their business and data.
-Not only do we hold Cyber Essentials and ISO 27001 certifications, we are also a recognised Microsoft Partner, so are perfectly positioned to advise on your cybersecurity needs on the Office 365 platform.
+Not only do we hold Cyber Essentials and ISO 27001 certifications, we are also a recognised Microsoft Partner, so are perfectly positioned to advise on your cybersecurity needs on the Microsoft 365 platform.

 So give London’s go to IT support services team a call for a confidential, no-obligation chat about your requirements and you’ll discover why we’ve earned two Feefo Gold Trusted Service Awards, Five Star ratings from both Trustpilot and Google and 98% client retention rate.